-Iron is necessary for the human body to function properly, as with many substances, high levels of iron can be toxic.
+Iron is necessary for the human body to function properly, as with many substances, high levels can be toxic.
 That said, it is physically impossible to drink enough water to consume toxic levels of iron.
-While iron in water is not a health risk, it can cause other issues such as food, clothing and property damage.
+While iron is not a health risk, it can cause other issues such as food, clothing and property damage.

 Food and beverages can be affected by the iron contained in well water.
-The iron will give the water a harsh metallic taste that will carry over into anything made with the water like coffee, tea or even ice cubes.
+It will give the water a harsh metallic taste that will carry over into anything made with the water like coffee, tea or even ice cubes.
 Iron can also turn beverages dark and murky looking,

 along with giving them a bad taste.
 Foods cooked with water containing iron can also be affected in both color and taste.